 Cost estimates are an important component to the development of any new reporting program, and provide resource managers and scientists with a sense of how much funding is needed to support both implementation and maintenance of a program.
 Costs for electronic reporting may include: software development, reporting and/or monitoring hardware, monthly service fees, and personnel for data management, validation, and estimation.
 Costs are incurred both by the government, as well as fishermen who report these data.
 The following provides a summary of estimated costs for the electronic reporting program developed by the Technical Subcommittee.
-Cost estimates from existing programs and pilot studies, such as MRIP, the Southeast Headboat Survey, the commercial coastal logbook program, and the MRIP electronic logbook pilot study, are also provided for comparative testing for calibration purposes, and those costs are not considered herein.
+Cost estimates from existing programs and pilot studies, such as MRIP, the Southeast Headboat Survey, the commercial coastal logbook program, and the MRIP electronic logbook pilot study, are also provided for comparative purposes.
+Implementation of a new reporting program would require side-by-side comparative testing for calibration purposes, and those costs are not considered herein.
 Costs for observer coverage are also not included.
 Rather, costs are focused on the initial implementation, ongoing administration, data management, and statistical estimation of an electronic reporting program in the Gulf of Mexico and South Atlantic.